-From time to time, we are a party to legal proceedings in the course of our business, including the matters described below.
+From time to time, we may be a party to litigation, arbitration or other legal proceedings in the course of our business, including the matters described below.
 The claims and legal proceedings in which we could be involved include challenges to the scope, validity or enforceability of patents relating to our products or product candidates, and challenges by us to the scope, validity or enforceability of the patents held by others.
-These include claims by third parties that we infringe their patents.
+These include claims by third parties that we infringe their patents or breach our license or other agreements with such third parties.
 The outcome of any such legal proceedings, regardless of the merits, is inherently uncertain.
 In addition, litigation and related matters are costly and may divert the attention of our management and other resources that would otherwise be engaged in other activities.
 If we were unable to prevail in any such legal proceedings, our business, results of operations, liquidity and financial condition could be adversely affected.
 Our accounting policy for accrual of legal costs is to recognize such expenses as incurred.